Crash Twinsanity: Release

 Crash Twinsanity was showcased alongside other VU Games titles at the Game Stars Live consumer games show held at ExCeL London from September 1–5, 2004.
 VU Games' booth featured a "Challenge Corner" where attendees competed for Crash and Spyro-based prizes.
-The game went gold on September 7, 2004, and was released in North America on September 28, 2004 and in Europe on October 8, 2004.
+The game went gold on September 7, 2004, and was released in North America on September 28, 2004, in Europe on October 8, 2004, and in Australia on October 28, 2004.
 A version for the GameCube was announced, but it was cancelled for undisclosed reasons; IGN speculated that the port's cancellation was due to the disappointing financial performance of other VU Games titles on the system.
 In the United Kingdom, Crash Twinsanity debuted at #25 in the sales charts, and remained within the top 40 best-sellers by the 2004 Christmas season.

-A mobile version of Crash Twinsanity was developed by VU Games, published by I-play and released on November 6, 2004.
+A mobile game based on Crash Twinsanity was developed by VU Games, published by I-play and released on November 6, 2004.
 The mobile version consists of six levels based on the "Doc Amok" stages of the console version.
-Another mobile version, titled Crash Twinsanity 3D, was published by Vivendi Games Mobile and Wonderphone and developed by Kuju Entertainment for an exclusive selection of 3G java-enabled handsets that accompanied the commercial launch of Vodafone live! in December 2004, including the Motorola E1000, V980 and C980, the Nokia 6630, the Sony Ericsson V800, the Sharp 802 SH and 902 SH, and the Toshiba V902T.
+Another mobile game, titled Crash Twinsanity 3D, was published by Vivendi Games Mobile and Wonderphone and developed by Kuju Entertainment for an exclusive selection of 3G java-enabled handsets that accompanied the commercial launch of Vodafone live! in December 2004, including the Motorola E1000, V980 and C980, the Nokia 6630, the Sony Ericsson V800, the Sharp 802 SH and 902 SH, and the Toshiba V902T.
 In this version, the player controls Crash Bandicoot, who must sprint along a three-dimensional road and dodge obstacles, defeat enemies and collect items en route.
 In 2007, the PlayStation 2 version of Crash Twinsanity was re-released in the three-disc Crash Bandicoot Action Pack compilation alongside Crash Nitro Kart and Crash Tag Team Racing.